boldybread/T3A1_Workbook/workbook.md

 Duggal, N 2024, 'What is MERN stack?
 All you need to know', viewed 6 April 2024, https://www.simplilearn.com/tutorials/mongodb-tutorial/what-is-mern-stack-introduction-and-examples

 ### Q4

+LinkedIn 2024, 'You're a web developer and you want to be successful.
+What skills do you need to have?', viewed 24 April 2024, https://www.linkedin.com/advice/1/youre-web-developer-you-want-successful-what-skills-xxnfe

 ### Q5